Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Methods

-At first we need to encode classical data to qubits, which could be done by the procedure called amplitude embedding so that we prepare our qubits in state $\ket{\psi_x} = \sum _{i=1} ^{64} x_i \ket{i}$, where quantum state complex amplitudes become equals to normalized classical feature values, which are real values.
-That allows us to encode features to $\log_2 n_{feat}$ qubits.
+Consider how a quantum neural network works.
+First we need to encode classical data to qubits, which could be done by the procedure called amplitude embedding so that we prepare our qubits in state $\ket{\psi_x} = \sum _{i=1} ^{64} x_i \ket{i}$, where $\sum _{i=1} ^{64} |x_i|^2 = 1$.
+Quantum state complex amplitudes $x_i$ become equal to normalized classical feature values, which are real values.
+This allows us to encode features to $\log_2 n_{\text{feat}}$ qubits.
 It is worth clarifying that this method of data encoding as amplitude embedding is not optimal for near-term hardware installations, since the circuit for amplitude embedding has a depth that grows exponentially with the number of qubits, but is acceptable for simulation, since it requires a significantly smaller number of qubits than other encoding methods, which is very important for classical simulation.
 Research into how to most efficiently encode classical data into qubits is now actively underway in the global community \cite{q-RAM}.

-Next we operate qubits state with parameterized circuit, consisting of layers called ansatz (represented in Fig. \ref{fig:ansatz}).
-A quantum circuit contains several successive layers, after that we have a quantum state depending on the parameters.
-We can somehow measure the qubits and, using the results obtained, adjust the parameters of the variational circuit using a classical optimizer.
+Next, we operate qubits state with a parameterized circuit consisting of layers called ansatz (represented in Fig. \ref{fig:ansatz}).
+A quantum circuit contains several successive layers, after which we have a quantum state depending on the parameters.
+We can somehow measure the qubits and, using the results obtained, adjust the parameters of the variational circuit via a classical optimizer.